 This has really summarized all that has been discussed about school.
-It shows that school has the following basic pre-occupations: Formal organization, Structured (hierarchically), Made up of people, Bureaucratic in nature, Aim to achieve goal, Has set of coordinated effectiveness.
+It shows that school has the following basic preoccupations: Formal organization, Structured (hierarchically), Made up of people, Bureaucratic in nature, Aim to achieve goal, Has set of coordinated effectiveness.

-In agreement to the above, Okorie (2012) pointed out that a formal organization which the school is not an exception is characterized with people, authority and leadership, set of goals etc. It is therefore, imperative that for the school to achieve its goal as a formal organization the role of leadership will not be taken for granted.
+In agreement with the above, Okorie (2012) pointed out that a formal organization which the school is not an exception is characterized with people, authority and leadership, set of goals etc. It is therefore, imperative that for the school to achieve its goal as a formal organization the role of leadership will not be taken for granted.
 This accounts for why the school organization cannot be separated from leadership.
 The big question is then, what is leadership?

 Leadership is a process whereby the actions of others are influenced so that they work willingly toward the achievement of institutional or organizational goal.
 (Bello, Ibi & Bukar, 2016).
 This implies that school leadership is a collaborative activity.
 Both the head (leader) and the followers must work willingly and maximally so as to attain the set goals of the school.
-It involves the process of getting things done with the willing corporation of the followers.
+It involves the process of getting things done with the willing cooperation of the followers.
 Leadership is therefore a vital tool in the initiation and implementation of school policies.
-The manner and approach the leader use to accomplish his administrative task constitute his style.
+The manner and approach the leader uses to accomplish his administrative task constitute his style.

 Leadership style is therefore the strategic approaches the leader uses in providing direction in the implementation of his school plan and policies.
-Wilson (2016) identified secondary school administrative functions as an enormous task.
+Wilson identified secondary (2016)administrative functions as an enormous task.
 This is because educational resources are scarce.
 He therefore advocated for effective leadership style by school administrators (Principals) in order to cope with this situation.
 Democratic leadership style is a form of participatory governance where people are free to take part in decision that will affect them.
 The leader and the people determine all policies, the technique, and procedure of doing things.
-Democratic process allows for decentralized system of communication.
+Democratic process allows decentralized system of communication.
 Feedback and fairness is one of the fundamental factors in democracy.
 The school leader under a democratic setting allows for a participatory form of administration.
 There is congruence between the school head and teachers behaviours.
 The reason being that both teacher-teacher and principal teacher relationship is open.
 Policies and decision making are jointly determined by the teachers and the school leader.

-This also allows for joint goal setting and execution supporting this assertion Ogunyinka and Adedeoyin (2013)contended that in a school where democratic leadership style is adopted, that be co-operation, there will mutual understanding, free flow of information and team work.
-Principal-teacher relationship will be enhanced thereby leading to administrative effectiveness of the school.
-Which in turn will lead to better administrative performance collaborating with the view of the above scholars, Lamb (2013) argued that any leader who adopts a democratic style of leadership is determine to involve his subordinate in decision making and other activities of the school.
-He added that such will enjoy the benefit of improved staff participation, commitment and increased collaboration that will lead to enhancement of better administrative performance of the organization.
+This also allows for joint goal setting and execution.
+Supporting this assertion Ogunyinka and Adedeoyin (2013) contend that in a school where democratic leadership style is adopted, there will be co-operation, mutual understanding, free flow of information and team work.
+Enhancement of Principalteacher leads to administrative effectiveness of the school as well as better administrative performance.
+Collaborating with the view of the above scholars, Lamb (2013) argues that any leader who adopts a democratic style of leadership determined to involve his subordinate in decision making and other activities of the school.
+He further states that such will enjoy the benefit of improved staff participation, commitment and increased collaboration that will lead to the enhancement of better administrative performance of the organization.

-He added that any secondary school principal that collaborates with his teachers and students in decision making will harvest a better quality decision and greater successful administration.
+He opines that any secondary school principal that collaborates with teachers and students in decision making will harvest a better quality decision and greater successful administration.
 This implies that a democratic leader listens and shares with his subordinate.
-The practice democratic leadership enhances information sharing thereby bridging the gap between the staff and the principal.
+The practice of democratic leadership enhances information sharing thereby bridging the gap between the staff and the principal.
 This leads to better decision making in the school system (Mba, 2004).
-Egbo and Okeke (2009) stated the following as advantages of a democratic leadership styles;
+Egbo and Okeke (2009) state the following as advantages of a democratic leadership styles: